-- Increase the remote and in person attendance rate to 98% by engaging with students every day. - 100% of our teachers will score proficient of better in Domain 2 by providing remote and in person instruction that is clear, well organized, sequential, reflects best practice, is aligned with standards, and is appropriate for diverse learners . - 100% of our teachers will participate in professional development tied to best practices in virtual and remote learning. - 100% of students will show measurable growth every nine weeks in virtual and in person settings.
+- Increase attendance rate to 98%. - 100% of our classrooms will be trauma-sensitive using trauma-invested strategies and teaching positive character traits. - 100% of our teachers will score proficient or better in Domain 2 by providing instruction that is clear, well organized, sequential, reflects best practice, is aligned with standards, and is appropriate for diverse learners. - 100% of our teachers will participate in professional learning communities and professional development tied to best practices in the classroom setting. - 100% of our students will meet their expected growth target every six weeks.